Hazbin Hotel (soundtrack)

-Hazbin Hotel (Original Soundtrack) is an extended play soundtrack album released in three parts from the first season of the adult animated streaming television musical series Hazbin Hotel.
+Hazbin Hotel (Original Soundtrack) is an extended play soundtrack album released in three parts from the first season of the American adult animated television musical series Hazbin Hotel.
 The first part was released on January 19, 2024, the second on January 26, and the third on February 1.
 The music was composed and written by Andrew Underberg and Sam Haft.